tillmzw/cos/content/posts/32-van-richten.md

 description: "The party encounters Van Richten"
 ---

+## The Aftermath of the Battle at Argynvost

 The party overlooks the aftermath of the battle.

 Yaroslav is KO.
 Regaining consciousness, he thanks the morning lord.